-The freezing cold and wet weather can be very damaging to your property – and that’s even when it’s occupied.
+The freezing cold and wet weather can be very damaging to your property – and that’s even when it’s occupied so considering your winter care is essential especially if taking a winter break.
 When you leave your home during winter for a long period of time, you should ensure that you have done everything you can to protect your home from wintery conditions while you’re gone.

 In cold climates, frozen or burst pipes are a big worry.
 You can reduce this risk by leaving your heater on at around 13c while you’re away.
 When it’s very cold, opening the trap door to your loft will allow warm air from your home to circulate around the pipes.
 In severe weather you should also set your timer so that the heating is on for longer periods of time, during the day and the night.